databricks/databricks-sql-cli/README.md

 TBD.

-During its internal release, please report issues in the #eng-redash Slack channel.
+During its internal release, please report issues in the #dbsqlcli Slack channel.

 # Credits